rafalopespx/dengue_t2m_severity_paper/README.md

 **Codes and data folder Structure**:

+Due to the limiting of file size in github repository, the data used to this paper is not available here

     .
     ├── Outputs/                    # Folder with Outputs figures and tables for the paper and supplementary material